VIpin04345/linux-basics/README.md

 # linux-basics

-1. What is Linux?
+#1.
+What is Linux?

-Linux is an open-source operating system that allows users to manage hardware and software resources efficiently.
+-Linux is an open-source operating system that allows users to manage hardware and software resources efficiently.

-2. What is a Kernel?
+#2.
+What is a Kernel?

-The kernel is the core component of an operating system that acts as a bridge between hardware and software.
+-The kernel is the core component of an operating system that acts as a bridge between hardware and software.

-3. Difference Between Linux and Windows
+#3.
+Difference Between Linux and Windows

-Linux is open-source and free to use, whereas Windows is a proprietary, paid, and closed-source operating system.
+-Linux is open-source and free to use, whereas Windows is a proprietary, paid, and closed-source operating system.

-4. What is a Linux Distribution (Distro)?
+#4.
+What is a Linux Distribution (Distro)?

-A Linux distribution is a packaged version of Linux that includes the kernel, system utilities, and software applications.
+-A Linux distribution is a packaged version of Linux that includes the kernel, system utilities, and software applications.
 Examples include Ubuntu, CentOS, and Fedora.

-5. What is a Shell?
+#5.
+What is a Shell?

-A shell is a command-line interface that enables communication between the user and the operating system.
+-A shell is a command-line interface that enables communication between the user and the operating system.

-6. What is CLI?
+#6.
+What is CLI?

-CLI (Command Line Interface) is a text-based interface used to interact with the operating system through commands.
+-CLI (Command Line Interface) is a text-based interface used to interact with the operating system through commands.

-7. pwd Command
+#7. pwd Command
-Definition

-Displays the absolute path of the current working directory.
+-Displays the absolute path of the current working directory.

 pwd
 8. ls Command
-Definition

-Lists files and directories present in the current location.
+-Lists files and directories present in the current location.

-ls
 9. cd Command
-Definition

-Changes the current working directory.
+-Changes the current working directory. cd directory_name

-cd directory_name
-10. mkdir Command
+11. mkdir Command
-Definition

-Creates a new directory.
+-Creates a new directory.
 mkdir new_folder

 11. rmdir Command
 Definition